Kymberly Evanson

-Kymberly Kathryn Evanson (née Kymberly Kathryn Evans; born 1977) is an American lawyer who serves as a United States district judge of the United States District Court for the Western District of Washington.
+Kymberly Kathryn Evanson (née Evans; born 1977) is an American lawyer who serves as a United States district judge of the United States District Court for the Western District of Washington.

 Education

 Evanson earned a Bachelor of Arts degree from Seattle University in 1999 and a Juris Doctor from the Georgetown University Law Center in 2007.
 At Seattle University, she was a recipient of the Sullivan Leadership Award, and was also selected as a 1998 Truman Scholar.

 Career

 From 2002 to 2004, Evanson worked as a program coordinator for the Access to Justice Institute at Seattle University School of Law.
 In 2005, she was a law clerk at Cashdan & Kane LLP in Washington, D.C.
 In 2006, she was an intern in the United States Department of Justice Civil Division.
 From 2007 to 2008, she served as a law clerk for Judge Emmet G. Sullivan of the United States District Court for the District of Columbia.
 From 2009 to 2011, she was an associate at K&L Gates in Seattle.
 She was a partner at the Seattle law firm Pacifica Law Group from 2011 to 2023.

 In 2017, Evanson represented the ACLU of Washington in a suit against the Trump administration's foreign travel ban in Washington v.
 Trump.